mbofos01/spotify-broadcast-backend/README.md

 ### GET /currently-playing

-- Description: Returns minimal currently playing info: `{ artist, track }`.
+- Description: Returns minimal currently playing info: `{ artists, track }`.
 - Responses: `200` with `TrackInfo`, `204` if nothing is playing, `401` if no token, `502` for Spotify errors.

 ### GET /currently-playing-verbose